Modi speaks to Biden; leaders look forward to further peace, security in Indo-Pacific region | Law-Order

 Modi speaks to Biden; leaders look forward to further peace, security in Indo-Pacific region

-Prime Minister Narendra Modi spoke to US President Joe Biden on Monday and discussed a host of issues, with the PM asserting that both of them are committed to a rules-based order and look forward to consolidating the bilateral strategic partnership as well as further peace and security in the Indo-Pacific region and beyond.
+Prime Minister Narendra Modi spoke to US President Joe Biden on Monday and discussed a host of key issues, with the two leaders underlining the importance of working with like-minded countries to ensure a rules-based international order and a free, open and inclusive Indo-Pacific region.

 This was their first conversation after Biden assumed office last month.